leroy0211/Slim-Symfony-Dependency-Injection-Bridge/README.md

   $customService = $this->get('my.custom.service'); // $customService is now an instance of Location\To\The\Class()
 });
 ```

+# Read more
-See the [symfony documentation](http://symfony.com/doc/current/book/service_container.html) on what other options are available.
+Read the [symfony service container documentation](http://symfony.com/doc/current/book/service_container.html) to find out what other options are available in the service container.

+Read the [symfony dependency injection documentation](http://symfony.com/doc/current/components/dependency_injection/introduction.html) to find out how the ContainerBuilder is used.
+Like settings default parameters.